 Yes.
 We capture the date/time that content is pulled from Jive AND when it is actually uploaded into SharePoint.
 Our utilities can pull deltas (additions and changes) since content, comments, message, etc. were last changed in Jive and can focus just on transforming/uploading the specific delta-based content.

-This allows us to pull content from Jive, upload it to SharePoint in batches and during specific hours.
+This allows us to pull content from Jive, and upload it to SharePoint in batches and during specific hours.
 We leverage our delta capability to pull, transform, and upload content right before a site is targeted to go “live”.
 Since working with deltas involves a much smaller amount of content than the complete set of content, we can leverage the delta process to best align with migration scheduling/release.

 What is your process for mapping Jive places to SharePoint sites?
 Do you have the ability to bundle several Jive places in a single SharePoint site collection or split a Jive space hierarchy into several SharePoint site collections?